Manage health, injury and disease with exercise

 - Qualify to work as an exercise physiologist in hospitals, health clinics, rehabilitation facilities, community health, occupational rehabilitation, gyms and more.

-This degree qualifies you to practise as an exercise physiologist in a range of healthcare settings, and to seek provider status with Medicare.
+This degree qualifies you to practice as an exercise physiologist in a range of healthcare settings and to seek provider status with Medicare.

 Accreditation and memberships